proxima-one/docs/Introduction.md

 Decentralize the ability to provide data, interact with data to empower DApp developers, provide tools that speed up the creation of DApps, and drive adoption of blockchain technology.
 Our solution is general enough to enable our decentralized data providers to provide data for DApps for several blockchains / smart contract platforms.

 ## Our Product
-### TODO Why do developers want to use this?
-What benefit is it to them?
-How do they use it?
 We provide default event mappings for every developer so there is no setup needed aside from listing the contract ABI code, the data source, and the address.

 ### Features